flaviovs/ubadges/README.md

 **Important**: the number of colours in the `$colours` variable determine the size of dimensions 1 and 3 for ubadge calculation.
-In other words, if you change the number of colours you will need to use the same number in dimenstions 1 and 3 modulo calculations, instead of *22*.
+In other words, if you change the number of colours you will need to use the same number in dimensions 1 and 3 modulo calculations, instead of *22*.